Reviews and Commentaries for the Music of Ambrosia

 Only one copy had both the best bass and the best highs.
 All the other copies fell short in one or both of these areas.

-Think about it: if you do your home shootouts with three or four or five copies of an album, what are the chances that
+Think about it: if you do your home shootouts with three or four or even five copies of an album, what are the chances that:

-2. Or that you will run into the one copy that does it all?
+2. That you will run into the one copy that does it all?